ICP-HUBS-DevRels-Syndicate/fetch-icp-motoko/README.md

             └── index.ts     # Dummy Bitcoin HTTP server
 ```

+## Template and Codespace for Development

+This project is set up as a **GitHub template** repository for easy development using **GitHub Codespaces**.
+To get started:

+1. **Create your own repository**: Click the green **"Use this template"** button at the top of this repository page.
+This will create a new repository under your GitHub profile or organization with all the project files.

+2. **Launch Codespace**: Once your repository is created, click the green **"Code"** dropdown button and select the **"Codespaces"** tab.
+Then click **"Create codespace on main"** to start a new development environment.

+3. **Wait for setup**: The Codespace will automatically build and configure the development environment.
+This may take a few minutes as it installs all necessary dependencies and tools.

+### Development Environment Configuration

+The development environment is configured through two key files:

+- **`.devcontainer/devcontainer.json`**: Defines the Codespace configuration including the base image, extensions, and port forwarding settings
+- **`scripts/devcontainer-setup.sh`**: Contains the setup script that installs dependencies like DFX (DFINITY SDK), Node.js packages, and Python requirements

+You can examine these files to understand how the environment is configured or to customize it for your specific needs.

 ## ICP Component

 The ICP component (`ic/src/backend/index.ts`) implements a dummy HTTP server with the following endpoints: